ChatterMonkey/ConnectFour/ReadMe.md

 					 --> write_usize writes a usize to a file

-Params.rs -> Holds all the hyperparameters for the genetic algorithm and the neural networks in one place.'
+Params.rs -> Holds all the hyperparameters for the genetic algorithm and the neural networks in one place.